karintomania/nvim-ai-chat/README.md

 require("nvim-ai-chat").setup({
-	token = '<YOUR API TOKEN>', -- access token of open ai model = 'gpt-3.5-turbo', -- the model to use
+	token = '<YOUR API TOKEN>', -- access token of open ai model = 'gpt-3.5-turbo', -- the model to use system = 'You are a helpful assistant.', -- system message for the api call (Optionl) })
-})
 EOF